 - Supporting capital increase and/or creation of decentralized networks through Initial Coin Offerings (ICOs).

-The Cryptoasset Taskforce, cryptocurrency operators, used as an exchange tool, have to comply with regulators under the Payment Services Regulations 2017 (PSR) if the cryptocurrency is considered a fiat fund.
+The Cryptoasset Taskforce, cryptocurrency operators, used as an exchange tool, must comply with regulators under the Payment Services Regulations 2017 (PSR) if the cryptocurrency is considered a fiat fund.
 Also, direct investments in crypto assets fall under the regulatory framework only if they are a security token.

 Tax on Crypto Assets in The UK